tombenner/noder/README.md

 ### Noder::Events::EventEmitter

-Include `EventEmitter` in classes which should manage events.
+Include `Noder::Events::EventEmitter` in classes which should manage events.
 For example:

 ```ruby
 class MyServer